 I also want to give a mention Manny Mvula, Cheryl’s husband who is Zambian, works alongside Cheryl on many projects, is one Africa’s top safari guides, a wildlife conservationist in his own right and a field trip leader.
 He regularly makes trips back to Zambia to work on wildlife conservation and community development projects in the Luangwa Valley, the area in which he was born and raised.
 It was he who proudly contacted me to share the news about Cheryl’s honour.
 And proud he should be.

-One person who would also be rightly proud is Ben Rramet, one of the Maasai villagers who worked closely with Cheryl in turning their tourism experience from a frustrating into a fulfilling one.
+One person who would also be rightly proud of Cheryl’s achievements is Ben Rramet, one of the Maasai villagers who worked closely with Cheryl in turning their tourism experience from a frustrating into a fulfilling one.
 I met Ben on my trip there, and was honoured to host him in my home a year later when he came to England for the first time to talk about his work to other tourism operators at a conference.
 My children were both in awe of and inspired by him.
-He came and spoke at their school, and indeed he taught us all so much and left us with so many fond memories.
-Sadly, he died a young man, just a few years ago, and I am certain that Cheryl dedicated her honour to his memory.
+He came and spoke at their school, and indeed he taught us all so much not only about sustainable tourism in Kenya but also about life on this planet – he has left us with so many fond memories.
+Sadly, Ben died tragically young, just a few years ago, and I am certain that Cheryl dedicated her honour to his memory.
 Because that is the sort of woman she is and pretty much sums up the wonderful way in which she works.